flashbots/protect-website/README.md

 - [`tailwindcss`](https://tailwindcss.com/) to apply formatting using standard class names

-## Embedding the Protect Button in Flashbots docs
+## Embedding the Protect Button

-Here is example code to embed a button with a link to this app from `https://github.com/flashbots/flashbots-docs`.
+Here is example code to embed a button with a link to this app:

-Replace the code in `src/components/ProtectButtonSelector/index.tsx` with the below:

 ```
 import { useEffect, useState } from 'react';

-export default function ProtectButtonSelector() {
+export default function ProtectButton() {

+  // listen for light/dark theme changes
   const [theme, setTheme] = useState('light')
   useEffect(() => {
     const htmlElement = document.documentElement;
     const handleThemeChange = () => {